tkiraly/spec/spec.md

 The end-device has the choice between 2 basic strategies:

 - Systematic periodic uplink: simplest method that doesn't require demodulation of the"gateway specific" field of the beacon.
 Only applicable to slowly moving or stationery end-devices.
 There are no equirements on those periodic uplinks.
-- Uplink on cell change: The end-device demodulates the "gateway specific" field of the beacon, detects that the ID of the gateway broadcasting the beacon it demodulates has changed, and sends an uplink.
-In that case the device should respect a pseudo random delay in the \[0:120\] seconds range between the beacon demodulation and the uplink transmission.
+- Uplink on cell change: The end-device demodulates the optional "gateway specific" field of the beacon, detects that the ID of the gateway broadcasting the beacon it demodulates has changed, and sends an uplink.
+In that case the device SHALL respect a pseudo random delay in the \[0:120\] seconds range between the beacon demodulation and the uplink transmission.
 This is required to insure that the uplinks of multiple Class B devices entering or leaving a cell during the same beacon period will not systematically occur at the same time immediately after the beacon broadcast.

 Failure to report cell change will result in Class B downlink being temporary not operational.
 The network server may have to wait for the next end-device uplink to transmit downlink traffic.

 ## 16 Class B unicast & multicast downlink channel frequencies

+The class B downlink channel selection mechanism depends on the way the class B beacon is being broadcasted.

-### 16.1 EU 863-870MHz ISM Band
+### 16.1 Single channel beacon transmission

-All unicast&multicastClass B downlinks use a single frequency channel defined by the "***PingSlotChannelReq"*** MAC command.
-The default frequency is 869.525MHz
+In certain regions (ex EU868) the beacon is transmitted on a single channel.
+In that case, All unicast&multicastClass B downlinks use a single frequency channel defined by the "***PingSlotChannelReq***" MAC command.
+The default frequency is defined in  [PHY].

-### 16.2 US 902-928MHz ISM Band
+### 16.2 Frequency-hopping beacon transmission

+In certain regions (ex US902-928 or CN470-510) the class B beacon is transmitted following a frequency hopping pattern.

-By default Class B downlinks use a channel function of the Time field of the last beacon (see Beacon Frame content) and the DevAddr.
+In that case, By default Class B downlinks use a channel which is a function of the Time field of the last beacon (see Beacon Frame content) and the DevAddr.

-Class B downlink channel = [DevAddr + floor(Beacon_Time / Beacon_period)] modulo 8
+Class B downlink channel = [DevAddr + floor(Beacon_Time / Beacon_period)] modulo NbChannel

 - Whereby Beacon\_Time is the 32 bit Time field of the current beacon period
 - Beacon\_period is the length of the beacon period (defined as 128sec in the specification)
 - Floor designates rounding to the immediately lower integer value
 - DevAddr is the 32 bits network address of the device

-Class B downlinks therefore hop across 8 channels in the ISM band and all Class B enddevices are equally spread amongst the 8 downlink channels.
+NbChannel is the number of channel over which the beacon is frequency hopping Class B downlinks therefore hop across NbChannel channels (identical to the beacon transmission channels) in the ISM band and all Class B end-devices are equally spread amongst the NbChannel downlink channels.

 If the "***PingSlotChannelReq"*** command with a valid non-zero argument is used to set the Class B downlink frequency then all subsequent ping slots should be opened on this single frequency independently of the last beacon frequency.